SteamClientHomebrew/Docs/docs/developers/creating-themes/tips-and-tricks.md

 ## Readable class names

-The class names got completely obfuscated [one day](https://github.com/SteamDatabase/SteamTracking/commit/a0f82423f4c422f616253d5825fd8bf453367f3a), so you may use [this gist](https://gist.github.com/ricewind012/3e74b297d28d88af3c84dee028f9cc46) to get readable class names.
-Copy & paste this in the SharedJSContext console and reopen windows you wish to know the actual class names of.
+The class names got completely obfuscated [one day](https://github.com/SteamDatabase/SteamTracking/commit/a0f82423f4c422f616253d5825fd8bf453367f3a).
+Copy & paste the code on the following page in the SharedJSContext console and focus the window you wish to know the actual class names of: https://gist.github.com/ricewind012/3e74b297d28d88af3c84dee028f9cc46

+This may take a little bit of time to fully apply, so it's fine if it doesn't respond for some time.

+This works for other Steam pages, too, like the points store, but you have to paste the code in its own console.

-Note that you can only use them to make comments in your theme, but not use it in your code, because they are applied only for the current Steam session.
-This also slows down window creation and functionality significantly, so you will have to restart Steam in order to revert this.
+Note that you can only use this to make comments in your theme, but not use it in your code, because they are applied only for the current session.